methylDragon/knowledge-hoard/The-Hoard/Math.md

 ##### L1-metric (Manhattan Distance)

-Also known as ctiy block distance or taxicab distance.
+Also known as city block distance or taxicab distance.

 It is the sum of the differences of the individual elements of the vectors in question.
 $$